Driving Another Car? Understanding Third-Party Car Insurance in the UK

 Frequently Asked Questions

-Does my comprehensive insurance cover me to drive any car?
+Does DOC cover me to drive a hire car?

-What happens if I drive a car without insurance?
+What happens if I have an accident driving someone else’s car without insurance?

 Sources and Further Reading

-Driving Someone Else’s Car in the UK: Insurance Legal Requirements and What You Need to Know.
-AutoHit, 2023.
+AutoHit (2024).
+Driving Someone Else’s Car in the UK: Insurance, Legal Requirements and What You Need to Know. 🔗

 Share this